-- Keep all products with magnets at least 2 inches away from the valve implant site.
+- Keep all products with magnets at least 2 inches away from the valve implant site (your head).

-- Do not use magnetic therapy pads and pillows.
+- Don’t use magnetic therapy pads and pillows.

-Depending on the model of your programmable VP shunt, the magnet in the MRI scanner may change your shunt’s pressure setting.
-After your MRI, the pressure setting will need to be checked and/or reprogrammed by your neurosurgeon or nurse.
-You may need to have x-rays to help determine if the pressure setting has changed.
+Depending on the type of VP shunt you have, the magnet in the MRI machine may change your shunt’s pressure setting.
+In this case, after your MRI, the pressure setting will need to be checked and may need to be reprogrammed by your doctor or nurse practitioner.
+In some cases, you may need to have x-rays to find out if the pressure setting has changed.

-If you ever need to have abdominal surgery, you must tell your neurosurgeon so that precautions can be taken.
-Tell your neurosurgeon if you have peritonitis or diverticulitis requiring emergency surgery or antibiotic treatment.
+If you ever need to have abdominal surgery, you must tell your doctor so that precautions can be taken.
+Tell your doctor if you have peritonitis (a condition in which the tissue that covers your abdomen is inflamed) or diverticulitis (a condition in which small, bulging pouches develop in the intestines or colon) and you need emergency surgery or antibiotics..

-Call your doctor or nurse if you are having any of the following signs and symptoms that your VP shunt is not working properly:
+Call your healthcare provider if you have any of the following signs and symptoms that your VP shunt isn’t working properly:

 - Vomiting with little or no nausea

-- Vision problems (blurry vision, double vision, or loss of vision)
+- Problems with your vision (eyesight) (blurry vision, double vision, or loss of vision)

 - Loss of coordination or balance

-- Swelling, redness, or both, along the shunt path
+- Swelling, redness, or both, of the skin that runs along the shunt path

 - Difficulty waking up or staying awake